 In October 2010, the FASB issued Accounting Standards Update 2010-26, Accounting for Costs Associated with Acquiring or Renewing Insurance Contracts ("ASU 2010-26").
 This guidance, as codified in FASB Accounting Standards Codification ("ASC") 944, Financial Services - Insurance, specifies that acquisition costs should include only those costs that are directly related to the acquisition or renewal of insurance contracts.
 All other acquisition related costs, including market research, training, administration, unsuccessful acquisition or renewal efforts, and product development, should be charged to expense as incurred.
+Either prospective or retrospective application is permitted.
 The Company is required to adopt ASU 2010-26 effective January 1, 2012.
-The Company is in the process of evaluating the impact of adoption.
+The Company is planning to apply the guidance retrospectively and is in the process of evaluating the impact of adoption.

-None of the other accounting standards issued for the first quarter of 2011 will have a material impact on the Company.
+None of the other accounting standards issued for the second quarter of 2011 will have a material financial statement impact on the Company.